-Our beach cleans are a little bit different.
-We clean AND survey the litter found at the beach.
-The data YOU help to collect makes real positive changes to our marine environment.
+Our beach cleans are a little bit different - we not only clean, but survey the litter found at the beach too.
+The data you collect from these cleans makes real positive changes to our beaches and seas.

 Gathering evidence for positive change

-We have been running our national beach cleaning and litter survey work for nearly 30 years.
+We've been running our national beach cleaning and litter survey work for almost 30 years.
 This means we now have decades of data at our fingertips.

-Every year thousands of people up and down the country either join a beach clean or run their own events.
-Some do this regularly on their own, others open these to the public so that more people can get involved.
+Every year, thousands of people from across the UK either join a beach clean or run their own.
+These can be private events for their friends and family, or they may be open to the public so more people can get involved.

-This data is hugely important as it helps us track the common items we find on our beaches and then campaign for change.
+This data collected from beach cleans is hugely important as it helps us track the common items we find on our beaches and then campaign for change to reduce this pollution.

-This evidence is used to lobby Governments for legislative change, as well as to influence industry practices and to drive campaigns that lead to changes in individual behaviour.
+We use the findings as evidence to lobby Governments for legislative change, as well as to influence industry practices and to drive campaigns.

-From the plastic bag charge to banning microplastics in personal care products your data has helped to make some of the biggest and most significant impacts on beach litter ever.
+From plastic bag charges to banning microplastics in personal care products, your beach clean data has helped to make some of the biggest and most significant impacts on beach litter ever.

 How do we record the litter items?

-Our litter survey form lists all the main litter items you are likely to find over a 100-metre stretch.
-It categorises each item according to what it’s made from with ‘plastics’ being the longest!
+Our litter survey form lists all the main litter items you're likely to find over a 100-metre stretch on your clean.
+It categorises each item according to what it’s made from, with ‘plastics’ being the biggest section.

-We ask you to record the data over 100 metres if you can so that we can make the data comparable, however, you can clean as much of the beach as you like!
-95% of all litter items are likely to be found within a 100-metre stretch.
+We ask you to record the data over 100 metres if you can, so we can make the data comparable.
+95% of all litter items are likely to be found within a 100-metre stretch, but you can clean as much of the beach as you like!

-It goes along the strandline (the high tide mark – generally seen by a collection of seaweed left on the shore) and you should record all items found – no matter how big or small - along the 100 metres and also width ways from the strandline to the back of the beach.
+It goes along the strandline (the high tide mark – generally seen by a collection of seaweed left on the shore) and you should record all items found, no matter how big or small, along the 100 metres - including width wise from the strandline to the back of the beach.

 What happens to the data?